MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.

+> [!Note]
-> Note: The provision step is not included in the CD template as it's usually executed only once.
+ The provision step is not included in the CD template as it's usually executed only once.
 You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a seperated workflow.
 Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save the file content of `.fx/states/{YOUR_ENV_NAME}.userdata` into Jenkins credentials for future usage.

-### Environment Variables for Jenkins
+### Environment variables for Jenkins

 Follow [using-credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to create credentials on Jenkins.